celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Hardware requirements

 Because Celo network is based in Proof of Stake, the hardware requirements are not very high.
-Proof of Stake consensus is not so CPU intensive as Proof of Work but has a higher requirements of network connectivity and lantency.
+Proof of Stake consensus is not so CPU intensive as Proof of Work but has a higher requirements of network connectivity and latency.
 Here you have a list of the standard requirements for running a Validator node:

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)